Act on risk with confidence.

 Compliance training courses

 The discrimination training and harassment training courses examine the types of workplace conduct that are considered unlawful discrimination and harassment.
-It explains what employees, supervisors and managers should do to avoid or minimize incidents of discrimination and harassment in the workplace and eeoc claims.

 The Inclusion and Diversity training course explains workplace diversity laws, and also emphasizes the importance of treating everyone with respect and dignity and demonstrates how embracing workplace diversity training can be a sound business strategy.